neuron-soup/neuron-soup.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a graduate student at Stanford University broadly interested in all aspects of theoretical physics.
-Previously, I earned my B.A. in physics and math at New York U. Feel free to contact me if you have any questions!
+Previously, I earned my B.A. in physics and math at New York University.
+Feel free to contact me if you have any questions!